samjd-zz/linkedin_ssi_booster/README.md

 - **Explainability** — `--avatar-explain`, `--avatar-learn-report`, and `--dot-report` give full visibility into grounding, learning, and truth scoring.
 - **No cloud AI keys required** — all generation runs locally via Ollama.

-**Result:** A self-improving, persona-driven content engine that adapts to your taste, avoids repetition, and grows your SSI — with full transparency and explainability.
+**Result:** A self-improving, persona-driven content engine that adapts to your taste, avoids repetition, and grows your SSI with full transparency and explainability.

 ---

 ## 📋 Status & Roadmap

-The SSI Booster is actively maintained with periodic development cycles.
+The SSI Booster is feature-complete for its core workflows and is now focused on refinement and research.
 See **[ROADMAP.md](ROADMAP.md)** for:

-- ✅ **Complete:** Katzilla.dev government data integration (6 phases, 23 files, 16 tests)
-- ✅ **Complete:** Alex Grey Avatar Enhancement — FLUX.1 art avatar subsystem (GPU orchestration ✅, Ollama-first sequencing ✅, schedule/curate/console integration ✅, 72 tests ✅)
-- ✅ **Fixed & Re-enabled:** Ollama Buffer MCP Agent (retry safety ✅, health checks ✅, Docker service live ✅, unit tests added ✅)
-- ✅ **Complete:** Rei Toei AI Music Avatar — Strudel MCP Agent (retry safety ✅, health checks ✅, MCP stdio flow active ✅, unit tests added ✅, Suno integration ✅)
+- Ongoing platform polish (persona aesthetic tuning, UX and docs cleanup)
+- MCP workflow hardening and integration refinement
-- 🏛️ **Research:** RIA Canadian Law Knowledge integration (regulatory grounding for policy-aware content)
+- Research track: RIA Canadian law knowledge integration (regulatory grounding)

 **Have ideas?** [Open a GitHub issue](https://github.com/samjd-zz/linkedin_ssi_booster/issues) with the `enhancement` label.

 ---

-## 🎵 Rei Toei - AI Music Avatar (Complete)
+## 🎵 Rei Toei - AI Music Avatar

 <p align="center">
   <img src="media/rei-selfie1.jpg" alt="Rei Toei Selfie" width="320">